The Learning Barge

 The Learning Barge on Wheels!

-Our all-new Learning Barge on Wheels is the new sister ship to the Learning Barge.
+Our Learning Barge on Wheels is the sister ship to the Learning Barge.
 It delivers fun learning and river science activities right to your school parking lot, or even to a small group of kids in your neighborhood.

 Field Trips